ryanbenac33/koop-provider-OpenGround/README.md

 3. Test Koop on a CorpsNet Node.js server

-4. QA check data and lcoations
+4. QA check data and locations

 5. Add table and JSON output service for projects